NgiapPuoyKoh/student-resource-tool/README.md

 - Chrome
   - Checked margins and padding of the container (sections) to ensure the content within it did not look disproportionate on various screen sizes, individually smaller devices.
-  - Chrome device emulation for avalibale devices
+  - Chrome device emulations for available devices

 Use Cases